 - Publishers may submit on behalf of their writers, but must inform the writers that they have done so.
 Any prizes will be awarded to the writer.

-- The winners will be announced and the prizes awarded at the ACT Writers Centre Annual Awards Night on December 7.
+- The winners will be announced and the prizes awarded at the ACT Writers Centre Annual Awards Night in December 2019.
 A shortlist may be released prior to the announcement.

 - One or more winner may be selected in each category, and the writer of each winning title will be awarded a prize and a certificate.
 Based on the merit of the entries, and at the judges’ discretion, highly commended certificates in each category may also be awarded.